mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 order by floor(datediff(upgrade_date, start_date) / 30)
 ;
 ```

+![avg days to upgrade bins](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/fe787267-6a67-4290-9497-9f4a9a621714)

+*11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?*

 ### Answer:

-![avg days to upgrade bins](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/fe787267-6a67-4290-9497-9f4a9a621714)

-11. How many customers downgraded from a pro monthly to a basic monthly plan in 2020?
 ```sql
 with next_plans as (select *,
 			   lead(plan_id) over(partition by customer_id order by plan_id) as next_plan